 Teemu is a place brand management specialist, with a doctorate in place brand marketing and 14 years of experience in management consulting.
 He has performed several international research and development projects in place branding in national -, city- and tourism-resort levels, and has advised and/or trained the representatives of the governments of Brunei, Finland, Iceland, Indonesia, Thailand, Malaysia and Philippines.

 At present he advises several city branding projects and directs a city brand management research program focusing in the brand management processes and cornerstones of success of 25 capital cities in Europe, Asia, the United States, South America and Africa.
 He has written several books about place branding.
 He is Board Member and a Principal Lecturer at Haaga-Helia University of Applied Sciences.

 Place Branding and Public Diplomacy is the first and only journal to concentrate on the practice of applying brand strategy and other marketing techniques and disciplines to the economic, social, political and cultural development of cities, regions and countries.

 The Place Brand Observer has teamed up with academic publisher Palgrave to share with you key insights and findings from articles published in their quarterly flagship journal, Place Branding and Public Diplomacy, edited by Robert Govers and Nick Cull.
 Read more

-Did you find our summary of research by Teemu Moilanen into the key city branding challenges in Europe useful?
-Please share!
+Enjoyed this summary of research by Teemu Moilanen on the key city branding challenges in Europe?
+Spread the word!